Fire Protection Research Foundation report: "Applying Reliability Based Decision Making to ITM Frequency"

 Many NFPA codes and standards specify the minimum requirements for periodic inspection, testing, and maintenance (ITM) for fire protection systems, including for example, NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems, and NFPA 72, National Fire Alarm and Signaling Code.
 These are often historical requirements that are not based on ITM data or on observed deficiencies.
-As NFPA develops new documents that involve integrated systems, such as NFPA 4, Integrated Testing of Fire Protection Systems, the need for a more data based approach to ITM frequencies will be important.
+As NFPA develops new documents that involve integrated systems, the need for a more data based approach to ITM frequencies will be important.